 - The cats and dogs of low income families

 - Feral cats (cats not socialized who can’t be handled)

 - Okanogan County Animal Foster Care shelter cats

 In an effort to stop the killing and deaths of these animals due to overpopulation.

-At the end of December 2014, OK-SNIP will be moving to 4 Spring Coulee Road in Okanogan next to Animal Foster Care Cat Shelter.
+At the end of December 2014, OK-SNIP moved to 4 Spring Coulee Road in Okanogan next to Animal Foster Care Cat Shelter.

 The reason for the move is that we no longer have a veterinarian qualified to perform high volume, high quality spay and neuter surgeries who can come to our clinic.
 Until we can raise the funds to attract a veterinarian with full time employment, we can’t afford to maintain the overhead costs in the building we are renting.
 We will be storing our $32,000 worth of spay/neuter equipment in the meantime.

 Our phone number will remain the same, 509-422-9960.
 All surgeries are by appointment only.

 Accomplishments From 2009 through 2014

 - We have fixed a total of 4,000 animals to date, preventing thousands of unwanted births.